Skip to content

 Location

-Following the closure of Central Pier, further investigations were undertaken to assess the condition of the structure and the future of the pier and adjacent waterfront.
+Following the closure of Central Pier in 2020, further investigations were undertaken to assess the condition of the structure and the future of the pier and adjacent waterfront.

 These investigations found underlying safety concerns with the pier and previous engineering advice that the pier’s condition was irretrievable.
 Development Victoria commenced planning for the safe removal of the pier by lodging an application to Heritage Victoria for a permit to remove the pier from the water.
 This application was approved by Heritage Victoria in October 2022.